Comparing Traditional Vs. self-publishing

 - Biggest benefit is that there is NO payment to be made by the author to the publisher to publish his/her book.

 - No time is spent deciding which publisher you should go with, instead the publisher that is willing to publish your book with the best terms is the one you go with.

 Then there are grey areas where some authors will consider the following factors as good and others will consider the same factors as not suitable for them.

 - Traditional Publishing Company decides the shape the book is to take based on their analysis.
-So the author or the publisher may make changes which the author may not like or the author feels doesn’t fit his idea of the shape his book should be taking.
+The author or the publisher may make changes which the author may not like or the author feels doesn’t fit his idea of the shape his book should be taking.

-- There is no involvement of the author in the publishing process except in the marketing of the book.
+- Largely there is no involvement of the author in the publishing process except in the marketing of the book.

 - The publishing process in entirely handled by the publisher except the marketing.
 The marketing is largely to be done by the author

 Recommended for those

 - Who have a strong writing skill, proven track record as an author, strong personal credentials.

 - Who can take repeated, rejection and don’t mind if their book is not published.

 - Who can afford to wait for a long time for their book to see the light of day.

-- The biggest benefit is that the author rarely faces a rejection and publishing his book is almost sure-shot.
+- The biggest benefit is that the author rarely faces a rejection and publishing his book is almost a sure-shot.

 - The process is quick, takes less than a month to 3 months depending on the services you take.

 - You as an author are always in the loop, whether it is the pre- publishing process, distribution or sales.
 It’s an open process for authors.